EQAR/deqar-docs/docs/report_data.md

 |Identifier Resource          |conditionally    |conditionally   |one (per) |*SI-ETER.BAS.NATID*<br>*Erasmus* |

 * **DEQARINST ID(\*)** (<code>institution[n].deqar_id</code>; conditionally required; string)
-  Each organisation already described in DEQAR is assigned a DEQARINST ID.
-The DEQARINST ID may be used to establish a link between submitted report data and an existing organisation record.
+  Each provider already described in DEQAR is assigned a DEQARINST ID.
+The DEQARINST ID may be used to establish a link between submitted report data and an existing provider record.

     *e.g. DEQARINST0034*

 * **ETER ID(\*)** (<code>institution[n].eter_id</code>; conditionally required; string)
-  (*Only applicable to reports on higher education institutions*) Each institution described in OrgReg or ETER is assigned an ETER ID (see [Research infrastructure for research and innovation policy studies - RISIS](http://datasets.risis.eu/) or [European Tertiary Education Register - ETER](https://www.eter-project.com/)).
+  (*Only applicable to reports on higher education institutions*) Each institution described in OrgReg or ETER is assigned an ETER ID (see [Register of Public Sector Organisations - OrgReg](https://www.risis2.eu/registers-orgreg/) or [European Tertiary Education Register - ETER](https://www.eter-project.com/)).
 The ETER ID may be used to establish a link between submitted report data and an ETER record in DEQAR.

     *e.g. BG0001*

-* **Organisation Identifier(\*)** (<code>institution[n].identifier[1]</code>; conditionally required; string)
+* **Provider Identifier(\*)** (<code>institution[n].identifier[1]</code>; conditionally required; string)
-  A local identifier is any identifier used by the Agency to identify an organisation, while other identifiers can be recorded in DEQAR for use by all agencies.
-These may optionally be used in the place of a DEQARINST ID (or ETER ID for higher education institutions) to establish a link between submitted report data and an existing organisation record.
+  A local identifier is any identifier used by the Agency to identify an provider, while other identifiers can be recorded in DEQAR for use by all agencies.
+These may optionally be used in the place of a DEQARINST ID (or ETER ID for higher education institutions) to establish a link between submitted report data and an existing provider record.

-    > Local identifiers need to be assigned in bulk through the EQAR secretariat before they can be used in submission; other identifiers can be consulted in the administrative interface and can be assigned in consultation with the EQAR secretariat; see [Organisation Identifiers](architecture_data_model.md#organisation-identifiers) for details.)
+    > Local identifiers need to be assigned in bulk through the EQAR secretariat before they can be used in submission; other identifiers can be consulted in the administrative interface and can be assigned in consultation with the EQAR secretariat; see [Provider Identifiers](architecture_data_model.md#provider-identifiers) for details.)

     *e.g. HCERES21*
     *e.g. AT0004*